TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 *   Upcoming Events
 *   News

-Mon, Apr 16, 2018 RSA Conference 2018
+Mon, Apr 16, 2018 RSA® Conference 2018

-Once again OTA is an Associaton Sponsor of the RSA Conference.
+Once again OTA is an Associaton Sponsor of the RSA® Conference.
 Join us and other OTA member conference sponsors Agari, Malwarebytes, Microsoft and Symantec in San Francisco.
 Many other OTA members will be exhibiting as well.
 When sessions involving OTA and member organizations are announced, we will highlight them.
 When you register, be sure to note you are a member of OTA.

 *   OTA Blog
 *   Newsletters